bwu62/stat240-revamp/docs/10-probability.md

 ## Axioms of probability

-In math, **axioms** are basic rules which formally define an object and which are inviolably true.
-Below are the axioms of probability, **which can never be broken**:
+In math, **axioms** are basic rules which formally define an object and which are assumed to be true without proof.
+These form the basis on which everything else rests.
+These are the axioms of probability:

  1. The probability of an event is always non-negative.
     - Mathematically, $P(E)\ge0$ for any event $E$ of some random variable.